ReentrantCoder/present/anti/slide2.md

 70 END
 ```

-In the fixed example, proper structured programming resolves the issue while a for loop.
+In the fixed example, proper structured programming resolves the issue with a for loop.
 ```
 10 FOR i = 1 TO 10
 20     PRINT i; " squared = "; i * i